The Lifesaving Merit Badge: Your Ultimate Guide in 2026

 –3d.
 How rescue techniques vary depending on the setting and the condition of the person needing assistance.

-- Correctly demonstrate rescues of a conscious practice subject 30 feet from shore in deep water using two types of buoyant aids provided by your counselor.
+8. Correctly demonstrate rescues of a conscious practice subject 30 feet from shore in deep water using two types of buoyant aids provided by your counselor.
 Use a proper entry and a strong approach stroke.
-Speak to the subject to determine his condition and to provide instructions and encouragement.
+Speak to the subject to determine his or her condition and to provide instructions and encouragement.

 –8a.
 Present one aid to a subject, release it, and swim at a safe distance as the subject moves to safety.